lim0070/calories_model/README.md

 Since we aim for an accurate model, a high R^2 means that our model predict large variability of the model so that we can confirm that we have the correct sets of features to predict the calories

+# Baseline Model
+For the baseline model, we used the linear regression model from sklearn and we used the columns "n_ingredients" and "minutes" to predict the "calories" of the food.
+The reason why we used linear regression is because it is relatively basic so we think it would set the basline for our final model which should have a better result.
+We chose to use "n_ingredients" and "minutes" as the columns to predict "calories" because we think the number of ingredients used has a correlation with the calories of the food as the more ingredients there are, the more calories the food has.
+For minutes, we also think it has a similar correlation as the longer it takes to make the dish, there should be more ingredients and steps to take which means there should be more calories.

+## Preprocessing the Data
+Both of the columns that we are using are quantitative variables, so we don't have to conduct preprocessing that transforms categorical variables.
+However, we realized that the data in the minutes and n_ingredients columns have a huge variance.
+Therefore, we used StandardScaler to standardize both of the columns, which would lower the variance between the datapoints.

+## Model Performance
+After fitting and predicting the data, the R^2 value that we got is 0.01948289259781144, which is pretty low.
+This suggests that "n_ingredients" and "minutes" aren't really the main contributing factors to predict calories.
+There is also a possiblity that a linear regression model isn't the best model to predict calories using n_ingredients and minutes.
+Moreover, we obtained the RMSE for the model which is 23.11474264203012.
+This suggests that there is some deviation between the predicted values and the actual values.
+We believe that we could do better to train a model that predicts data with a lower RMSE.

+We also obtained a residual plot from the which illustrates the RMSE of the model.
+As you can see, the deviation is heavily skewed towards the positive side.
+This implies that the baseline model can be further improved.
+*residual plot*